Bhoomika269/Amazon_sales_analysis/README.md

 # Amazon_sales_analysis
-My very first project on data analytics using amazon sales data.
+My very first project on data analytics using amazon sales data to check the buyers preferred choice in the sales.